How did they handle poop during the Middle Ages?

 Gong farmers went frequently along with young practitioners because small boys were able to easily move around these tight places due to their small size and nimble bodies.
 These stool farmers were also expected to clean the chutes leading into the pit in addition to cleaning the pit itself.

-Sometimes precious goods such as jewels that dropped into these toilets did occasionally turn up and provide a pleasant surprise, especially during a such dirty task.
-In addition, gong farmers mostly relied on actual farmers who paid handsomely for the feces, which served as wonderful natural fertilizer for their fields.
+Sometimes precious goods such as jewels that dropped into these toilets did occasionally turn up and provide a pleasant surprise, especially during such a dirty task.
+In addition, gong farmers mostly relied on actual farmers who paid handsomely for the feces, which served as a wonderful natural fertilizer for their fields.
 The task, after all, appeared to be highly compensated.

 Due to their job, gong farmers were restricted to living in certain secluded areas.
 Their work was exhausting, and the lack of ventilation in these cesspits did not allow reprieve during the night-long job.